-If you immediately press the OK key, the printer will make a straight cut removing a 4-inch strip from the front edge of the paper.
+If you immediately press the OK key, the printer will make a straight cut removing a 102 mm (4 in) strip from the front edge of the paper.

-Alternatively, you can use the Up and Down keys to remove more or less of the paper (minimum 2 inches).
+Alternatively, you can use the Up and Down keys to remove more or less of the paper, minimum 51 mm (2 in).
 Open the window to see where the cut will be made, indicated by a scissors label at the side of the carriage.
 The window can remain open while you are moving the paper.
 When you have finished moving the paper, close the window and press the OK key.